g023/Godot-LLM-API-AI-Chat/README.md

 - added translation to German to assistant responses ai context menu
 - fixed a bug where i missed a label to clean the text on the context menus.
 - updated prompt ai context to include ai agents from assistant response ai context menu
+* April 1st,2024
+- added confirmation when deleting a message
+- changed theme up a bit
+- updated 'Ai Prompt Assist' button (helps to use Ai to craft prompts).
+Still using old code though, but works much better.

 ## Usage